LogtalkDotOrg/logtalk3/QUICK_START.md

 On macOS systems, `/opt/local/bin` must be in your `PATH` to run the scripts.
-Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macosx/command_files`; for easy access, the installer creates an alias to the Logtalk folder in the Applications folder.
+Terminal command files for running Logtalk with selected backend Prolog compilers are also available on the Logtalk installation folder (by default, `/opt/local/share/logtalk/scripts/macosx/command_files`).
+For easy access, the installer creates an alias to the Logtalk folder in the Applications folder.

 On Windows systems, shortcuts for running Logtalk with selected backend